gravel road going up hill in a canyon

 When driving from Perth to Broome, the weather conditions can be quite harsh.
 The weather is generally hot during the summer months (December to March), while the winter months (April to November) are slightly cooler.

-The best time to visit is during the winter months when temperatures are milder.
-However, the outback can be unforgiving at any time of the year, and travellers should check road conditions before travelling to ensure a safe journey.
+The best time to visit the North West is during the winter months when temperatures are milder.
+However, the outback can be unforgiving at any time of the year.

 a long straight road inbetween bushland with no one around